nightroman/FarNet/Vessel/README.md

     The first group span in hours.
 It defines the most recently used items.
     Items are sorted by last used times, like in the usual history.
-    The default and recommended value is 2 hours.
+    The default is 2 hours.

 *********************************************************************
 ## Menu commands